papertrail/remote_syslog2/examples/docker/README.md

-## Running inside a Docker Container
+﻿## Running inside a Docker Container

 If your existing infrastructure is container based (docker) you might be hesitant to place remote_syslog2 on your host running wild from your container orchestration;
-Or if you want to develop and test  without "tainting" your enviroment.
+Or if you want to develop and test  without "tainting" your environment.

-Placing remote_syslog2 inside of a base centos/ubuntu/debian image would result in a large filesize (>200MB), basing it off of busybox or any small distro can leave you with a functional remote_syslog2 < 50MB.
+Placing remote_syslog2 inside of a base centos/ubuntu/debian image would result in a large file size (>200MB), basing it off of busybox or any small distro can leave you with a functional remote_syslog2 < 50MB.

-### Prerequiste
+### Prerequisite

 Install docker on your host, typically via a package manager, be warned you may have stale packages on your system, check docker's latest documentation to insure you install the right package. (https://docs.docker.com/search/?q=install).